roman-milk/roman-milk.github.io/melanie.md

+===

- ****** Melanie Ch.
-05 ****** byStoryTeller07© She gave up struggling at some point with a heavy sigh.
+She gave up struggling at some point with a heavy sigh.
 It was no good the thin chains looked fragile but wouldn't give.
 All he had to do was press a little button and she was helpless.
 Besides that he looked strong enough to over-power her or beat her into submission.
 There was nowhere to run to so this would have to be endured.

  "You were whipped because you refused to answer a question promptly.
 You have been confined because you reacted with dissent, you hissed at your master," he stated.